stratself/arcticons-selfhosted-demo/README.md

 See website to search for icons, or search directly on this Github repo.

-For simplicity, icons are not categorized.
-This feature may be considered later if there is enough demand.

 ## Contribute

+To contribute icons:

-To contribute icons, add them to the `/newicons` folder in a pull request.
+1. Add them to the `/newicons` folder in a pull request.
+2. Assign a category for them in `/newicons/appfilter.json`.
+The current categories are:
+    - **selfhosted**: Selfhosted apps
+    - **languages**: Programming languages
+    - **emojis**: List of emojis
+    - **distros**: Linux distributions and other OSes
+    - **other**: Miscellaneous stuff related to self-hosting e.g. Cloudflare logo

 Icons shall follow contribution guidelines and the tutorials in the [Knowledge Base](https://docs.arcticons.com).

-> Note: Please name icons with proper underscores as spaces (e.g. `jitsi_meet.svg` instead of `jitsimeet.svg`) so they can be transformed to proper titles (`Jitsi Meet`).
+> Note: Please name icons with underscores as spaces (e.g. `jitsi_meet.svg` instead of `jitsimeet.svg`) so they can be transformed to proper titles (`Jitsi Meet`).

 ## Requests